AppantasyArthurLai/NodeJSCleanArchitectureTemplate/README.md

-# My Express App
+# NodeJS Clean Architecture Template

-This is a boilerplate for building Express applications using Clean Architecture.
-The project structure is designed to make it easy to develop, maintain, and scale your application by organizing the code into logical components.
+This repository is a boilerplate for building scalable Express applications using Clean Architecture.
+It offers a well-organized structure, separating concerns into logical components like controllers, domain logic, and services.
+This template streamlines the development of robust web applications with built-in testing and configuration management.

 ## 1. Directory Structure